 - Your hairstylist is also bleaching your strands.

-- If you’ve opted for a difficult hair coloring technique.
+- You’ve opted for a difficult hair coloring technique.

-- If you’re served a complimentary drink or snack while you wait for the hair color to set it.
+- You’re served a complimentary drink or snack while you wait for the hair color to set it.

-Moreover, the tipping percentage can differ according to your location since the salon services are priced differently in each state.
+The tipping percentage can differ according to your location since salon services are priced differently in each state.

 GOBankingRates’ Tipping Guides

 Cameron Cole has contributed to the reporting for this article.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - U.S. Bureau of Labor Statistics.
 "Barbers, Hairstylists, and Cosmetologists."